monicaxavier2002/Summer-Olympics-Data-Analysis-Assignment/README.md

 Summer.ipynb =
 Analysis was done based on the following Questions mentioned below:

-1. In how many cities Summer Olympics is held so far?
+1.In how many cities Summer Olympics is held so far?

-2. Which sport is having most number of Gold Medals so far?
+2.Which sport is having most number of Gold Medals so far?
 (Top 5)

-3. Which sport is having most number of medals so far?
+3.Which sport is having most number of medals so far?
 (Top 5)

-4. Which player has won most number of medals?
+4.Which player has won most number of medals?
 (Top 5)

 5.Which player has won most number Gold Medals of medals?
 (Top 5)